Physics-Informed Neural Engine Sound Modeling with Differentiable Pulse-Train Synthesis: Introduction

-However, these approaches model the acoustic \textit{result}---the observed harmonic spectrum---rather than the physical \textit{cause}: the sequential pulse structure that generates this harmonicity through temporal periodicity.
+However, these DDSP-based methods also model the acoustic \textit{result}---the observed harmonic spectrum---rather than the physical \textit{cause}: the sequential pulse structure that generates this harmonicity through temporal periodicity.
 This physical reality suggests that directly modeling the pulse structure may provide stronger inductive biases for neural synthesis architectures, yet existing methods do not implement it in a form amenable to gradient-based learning.

 We propose the PTR model, which directly models the pulse train structure and exhaust system propagation underlying engine acoustics.
 The architecture integrates physics-informed inductive biases including harmonic decay, thermodynamic pitch modulation, valve-dynamics envelopes, and derived engine operating modes.
 Our differentiable implementation of the recursive Karplus-Strong algorithm enables gradient-based optimization of exhaust resonance simulation.